penagos/vgdb/README.md

 # vGDB | Visual Studio Code Debug Adapter

 A native typescript implementation of a debug adapter for GDB for use in Visual Studio Code.
-Tested on Linux, Windows support is untested.
+Tested on Linux, Windows support is untested. **This extension is under active development**

 ## Features